Yxiang-828/Yxiang-828.github.io/ee2026/lect/L2 lecture notes/EE2026_L2_Logic gates_conv.md

 ◦
-In the (distant) past, active-low preferred because of lower power in H level ◦ normally-off signals (e.g., reset) were set to H (e.g., TTL logic, open-collector) ◦ it was easier to merge normally-off signals into one occasionally-on signal ◦ today used only in system resets, interrupts and I2C busses I1
+In the (distant) past, active-low preferred because of lower power in H level ◦
+NORmally-off signals (e.g., reset) were set to H (e.g., TTL logic, open-collector) ◦ it was easier to merge NORmally-off signals into one occasionally-on signal ◦ today used only in system resets, interrupts and I2C busses I1